lukastrop/VCS_20221013_Eneba_test_project/src/test/java/readme/readme.md

    Expected result: The notification filter type and genre should contain the names of selected checkboxes.

 6. Shopping cart single item test: `Marketplace page`
    - Click on first item from product list;
    - Click "Add to cart" button;
+   - Click "View cart" button in popup window;

+Expected result: The shopping cart notification should contain that we have "1 product" added.

+7. Shopping cart single item test: `Marketplace page`
+    - Click on first item from product list;
+    - Click "Add to cart" button;
     - Click "Continue shopping" button in popup window;